luqiming666/AutoUpdater-forge/README.md

 # AutoUpdater-forge
-Test autoUpdater for App packaged using electron-forge.
+Test autoUpdater for Electron App packaged using electron-forge.

 More details please refer to this article (in Chinese) xxx